-Understanding FedEx Shipping Rates in your WooCommerce Store
+FedEx Shipping Rates for WooCommerce and Shopify

 Running an online store comes with a few hidden difficulties that are often linked to shipping.
-One of them being FedEx shipping rates, which is if you are particular with FedEx and no other carrier.
+One of them is FedEx shipping rates, which is if you are particular with FedEx and no other carrier.
 It’s really important you understand the ins and outs of FedEx shipping estimate structure to avoid critical damage.

 As many of you may know, rates are calculated on the basis of your package’s weight and dimensions, shipping location, and many other possible factors.
 But there are other areas as well where you could spend money with no knowledge.
 So tracking your money flow and planning future deliveries requires you to be vigilant.